 Neither Ms. Domier nor Mr. Stevens were granted Topco equity awards in 2020.
-Ms. Griffin was granted an equity award of 2,500 Common Series C-2 Units, which were vested as of grant, subject to forfeiture upon certain events, including (i) certain terminations of Ms. Griffin's employment with us or (ii) the equity funds associated with or advised by CVC Capital Partners and Leonard Green & Partners do not receive certain threshold returns on their capital contributions.
-This award is reflected in the "Summary Compensation Table" below.
+Ms. Griffin was granted an equity award of 2,500 Common Series C-2 Units, which were vested as of grant, subject to forfeiture upon

 Advantage Solutions Inc. 2020 Incentive Award Plan and ESPP